Honorlock Resources for Instructors

 - Please urge your students to check their system and Internet connection before the exam using the single-click test at the bottom of Honorlock's support page, and to always use the Honorlock chat tool for support during exams.

 - Please be crystal clear about your exam rules in the Honorlock instructions for students and proctors boxes.
 To help you with this, we have made a Testing Rules for Honorlock Exams article that you can copy/paste into your instructions or link out to.
-Note: We have encountered instances where text pasted from Word into these boxes creates problems because of the HTML code word uses.
-If you are going to compose these notes outside Honorlock and past them in, please use a plain-text tool like Notepad.
+Note: We have encountered instances where text pasted from Word into these boxes creates problems because of the HTML code MS Word uses.
+If you are going to compose these notes outside Honorlock and paste them in, please use a plain-text tool like Notepad.

 - When adjusting your Honorlock settings, be mindful of the Student Guidelines portion, which will clarify any test-specific rules in force for your exam.
 For instance, if your students are having issues finding a quiet, private room to take their exam, you could allow them to take your exam in a public area and to allow background noise by selecting these options: